 In 2009, Save Our Cemeteries estimated that approximately 20,000 people visited Lafayette Cemetery No. 1.
-That number is likely higher today given that overall tourism within the city increased from 7.5 million visitors in 2009 to 9.28 million visitors in 2013, and is expected to climb again when 2014 figures are announced.2 posted at the entrance, the cemetery is open Monday to Friday from 7am to 2:30pm; and Saturday from 7am to 12 noon.
+That number is likely higher today given that overall tourism within the city increased from 7.5 million visitors in 2009 to 9.28 million visitors in 2013, and is expected to climb again when 2014 figures are announced.

+The cemetery is a well-known cultural attraction that is free and open to the public during regular hours.
+According to a sign posted at the entrance, the cemetery is open Monday to Friday from 7am to 2:30pm; and Saturday from 7am to 12 noon.
 It is supposed to be closed on Sundays and holidays (except for Mother's Day, Father's Day, and All Saints Day), but we noted during several site visits that the cemetery is often open on Sundays when tours are present.